abuindario/kafka-spring-cloud/README.md

 # Kafka project
-Basic project to practice microservice communication using kafka. <br> Hotel service will publish a new message to the topic every time a new Hotel is posted. <br> Booking service will be listening to the topic, adding Hotels from the topic to a list that will be displayed by the fronted. <br>
+Basic project to practice microservice communication using kafka. <br> Hotel service will publish a new message to the topic every time a new Hotel is posted. <br> Booking service will be listening to the topic, adding Hotels from the topic to a list that will be displayed by the frontend. <br>

 ## Booking service - booking-kafka.properties
 spring.kafka.bootstrap-servers=http://192.168.1.83:9092 <br>